Anne Kuik: Career

-During her student years, she was a member of the CDA faction in the Groningen municipal council from 2007 to 2010.
-She later joined the municipal council herself and became party leader in 2012.
-She was the party leader for the 2014 municipal elections.
-As a councilor, she became known in 2014 for the election of Best Councilor in the Netherlands, where she finished second behind Heerlen councilor Ron Meyer of the Socialist Party (SP).
-Kuik resigned from the party chairmanship in May 2014 when her boyfriend, Paul de Rook, became wethouder (alderman) for traffic and culture for D66 in Groningen.
+During her student years, Kuik was a staffer of the CDA group in the Groningen municipal council from 2007 to 2010.
+She joined the municipal council herself in 2010 and became group leader in 2012.
+She was the lead candidate for the 2014 municipal election.

+As a councillor, she became known in 2014 for the election of "Best Councillor in the Netherlands" (Beste Raadslid van Nederland), where she finished second behind Heerlen councillor Ron Meyer of the Socialist Party.
+Kuik resigned from her leadership position in May 2014 when her boyfriend, Paul de Rook, became the alderman for traffic and culture in the municipal executive of Groningen for the Democrats 66 (D66).
 Between January 2015 and October 2016 she was also a presenter on NPO Radio 1 at the Evangelische Omroep of, among others, Dit is de Nacht.

-For the House of Representatives elections in March 2017, Kuik stood for the CDA in 11th place on the list of candidates and obtained 15,906 preferential votes.
+For the House of Representatives election in March 2017, Kuik stood for the CDA in eleventh position on the candidate list and obtained 15,906 preferential votes.
 During that term, Kuik was spokesperson for development cooperation, secondary vocational education (MBO), prevention policy, prostitution policy and human trafficking.
 On 19 April 2017, Kuik gave her maiden speech during a debate about vaccinations and invasive exotic species, specifically the tiger mosquito.

 In 2018, she was the first Dutch parliamentarian to sign the Barcelona Declaration, encouraging the fight against tuberculosis.
 Because of this signature, she was known as tering-ambassadeur (tering being a pejorative archaism of tuberculosis).
 As a spokesperson in the field of prostitution policy, Kuik advocated a ban on paid sex, following the Swedish model, in September 2020.
 To expose abuses in prostitution, Kuik also launched the podcast Vrouw te koop? ('Woman for sale?').
 In the run-up to the parliamentary inquiry into natural gas extraction in Groningen, Kuik was part of the temporary committee that had to prepare this at the end of 2020.

-At the House of Representatives elections in March 2021, Kuik was third on the CDA candidate list.
+At the House of Representatives election in March 2021, Kuik was third on the CDA candidate list.
 She received 32,945 preference votes, above the preference threshold.
 Her portfolio remained virtually the same, but focused on security and terrorism instead of secondary vocational education.
 After already having worked on the preparations, Kuik was part of the parliamentary inquiry committee for natural gas extraction in Groningen.
-Since April 2021, she has also been a member of the Presidium of the House of Representatives.
+In April 2021, she also became a member of the presidium of the House of Representatives.
 Kuik went on maternity leave on 3 May until 22 August 2022.

+She lost her seat in 2023, but made a brief return to politics between May and September 2024 as an alderwoman in the municipal executive of Woudenberg, replacing another alderwoman during her maternity leave.

 Personal life

-Kuik married former Groningen councilor Paul de Rook (D66) in July 2018.
-The civil wedding was performed by then D66 councilor Ton Schroor.
+Kuik married former Groningen municipal councillor Paul de Rook of the Democrats 66 in July 2018.
+The civil wedding was performed by then D66 councillor Ton Schroor.
 The church wedding was performed by then CDA party chairman Ruth Peetoom.
 On 8 June 2022, De Rook and Kuik became parents of a daughter.